-Prerequisites: IBCA or BCA and 10th-12th grade
+Prerequisites: IBCA or BCA and 10th-12th grade Corequisites: This course is paired with Entrepreneurship II

 In this course, students will discover if starting a small business is of interest to them.
 They will perform real-world activities such as forming a start-up, applying for funding with an online credit financing company, and registering a business with the Louisiana Secretary of State.
 Students will gain practical experience in creating a business plan and will have mastered critical workplace behaviors and communication skills necessary to be a business owner or a valued employee.
 This course will prepare students for the Micro-Enterprise Credential sponsored by the Baton Rouge Area Chamber of Commerce.